 Assessing connectivity has become a global conservation priority to respond to habitat fragmentation.
 The increasing anthropogenic pressures threaten natural populations and the need to maintain connectivity among the remaining habitats appears central for biodiversity (McClure et al. 2016).
 At the species level, landscape constraints affect dispersal, causing range shifts, fitness reduction and pushing species to the brink of extinction (Steffen et al. 2015).
 These deleterious effects to wildlife could only be mitigated if these challenges can be efficiently assessed.

 Introduced in 2003, this field of landscape genetics has strengthened our understanding on species ability to move through heterogeneous landscapes (Manel et al. 2003).
 The term “functional connectivity” has been defined as “the degree to which the landscape facilitates or impedes movement among resource patches” (Taylor et al., 1993).
 Measuring connectivity by estimating the degree of gene flow between individuals represents a method of interest to tackle habitat fragmentation, especially in areas where direct observation is complicated or impossible.
-Gene flow influences evolutionary trajectories of populations due to the modification of allelic frequencies, and “genetic connectivity” refers to the degree to which gene flow is acting on natural populations (Cayuela et al. 2018).
+Gene flow influences evolutionary trajectories of populations due to the modification of allelic frequencies, and “genetic connectivity” refers to the degree to which gene flow affects evolutionary processes within natural subpopulations.
+Genetic connectivity depends on several criteria including sufficient gene flow in order to avoid harmful effects of local inbreeding (inbreeding connectivity), to maintain equal allele frequencies (drift connectivity) or for potential advantageous alleles to spread across species range (adaptive connectivity) (Lowe & Allendorf 2010).

 In the absence of direct observation of species movement, resistance estimations are used to fill the gap and provide a quantitative estimation of how environmental space is affecting dispersal.
-Resistance measure describes the willingness of individuals to move through their environment and the physiological costs associated to movement (Zeller et al. 2012).(Pflüger & Balkenhol 2014).
-High resistance values reveal restricted movement or barriers impeding gene flow, whereas low resistance areas translate into an ease of movement.
+Resistance describes the willingness of individuals to move through their environment and the physiological costs associated to movement (Zeller et al. 2012).
+Resistance surfaces are driven by a combination of movement and successful reproduction (Pflüger & Balkenhol 2014).
+High resistance values reveal restricted movement or barriers impeding gene flow, whereas low values translate into an ease of movement.
 In an ‘isolation-by-distance’ framework, the degree of genetic isolation is a sole function of Euclidean distances between populations (or individuals), while in ‘isolation-by-resistance’ (IBR) scenarios (McRae 2006), landscape variables (e.g. temperature gradient, roads, or topography) are used where each variable is characterized by a maximum resistance (RMAX) and a functional form relating the environmental/anthropogenic predicator to resistance values (Shirk et al. 2018).

 To date, no consensus has been established on the parametrization of resistance surfaces.
-Traditionally, resistance design relied on expert opinions (Stevens et al. 2006) but expert-based methods present arbitrary costs with no consensus about resistance values (Spear & Storfer 2010).
+Initially, resistance design relied on expert opinions (Stevens et al. 2006) but expert-based methods presented arbitrary costs with no consensus about resistance values (Spear & Storfer 2010).
 To avoid subjectivity in assigning resistance values, other approaches have been deployed like the use of telemetry (Driezen et al. 2007; Zeller et al. 2017) or habitat suitability models (Wang et al. 2008).
 The major drawbacks of habitat suitability models is their inability to move beyond the species level and assess the intraspecific variation due to local adaptation (Jay et al. 2012).
-The most basic level of biological diversity remains genetic variation.
-Therefore, to estimate genes movement, several studies suggested that resistance parametrization should include genetic data (Khimoun et al. 2017; Peterman 2018).
+Therefore, several studies have suggested that resistance parametrization should include genetic data to estimate gene flow, as the most basic level of biological diversity remains genetic variation (Khimoun et al. 2017; Peterman 2018).